 These contracts are designed to be easy to trade and understand, but keep in mind as you trade them that your underlying margin and PNL are in Bitcoin.
 You are still exposed to Bitcoin/USD price risk when trading Quanto Futures, even though the underlying and quote currencies are not Bitcoin.

-A linear payout is the simplest to describe, and is used for many altcoin futures.
-The price of a linear contract is expressed as the price of the underlying against XBT.
-Each contract is usually worth one unit of the underlying.
-To help users understand the USD price of linear contracts, the dollar value is shown in grey in the Contract Details.
+A linear payout is the simplest to describe, and is used for many futures.
+The price of a linear contract is expressed as the price of the underlying against the base currency.
+For Linear Futures quoted against XBT, to help users understand the USD price of linear contracts, the dollar value is shown in grey in the Contract Details.
 This is calculated by multiplying the contract price by the .BXBT price.

 An inverse contract is worth a fixed amount of the quote currency.
 In XBT futures’ case, each contract is worth $1 of Bitcoin at any price.
 XBT futures are inverse contracts because they are quoted as XBT/USD but the underlying is USD/XBT or 1 / (XBT/USD).
 They are quoted as an inverse to facilitate hedging US Dollar amounts while the spot market convention is to quote the number of US Dollars per Bitcoin.